 On Wednesday, October 17, learn about our candidates for local government from all perspectives..
 In partnership with the League of Women Voters, a non-partisan organization, and several other faith communities, this collaborative effort aims to encourage informed and active participation in government.
 Be sure to register to vote by October 8 at www.sos.wa.gov/elections/register.aspx.
 Event RSVP appreciated at h-nt.org/candidate-forum.

 The weekend of October 19-21, we will learn about the global refugee crisis and recommit to putting our values into action.
 Shabbat services will focus on the plight of refugees, and on October 21 at Congregation Beth Shalom, our communities will present a program on assistance and advocacy for refugees, asylum seekers and immigrants.
 Find further details at h-nt.org/calendar.

 Congregations for the Homeless Shelter Meals

-As a member of Congregations for the Homeless, which strives to mitigate the pain of homelessness by providing meals and basic needs, HNT aspires to provide at least one monthly meal for 80 men during the colder months.
+As a member of Congregations for the Homeless, which strives to mitigate the pain of homelessness by providing meals and basic needs, HNT aspires to provide at least two monthly meals for homeless men.
 This is a great activity for families, friends, your book group, or chavurah, and HNT will provide organizational support.
 It’s all done potluck-style with food you can buy or make at home.
 You can drop off food or stay to help serve and talk with the residents.
-You choose the date that works for your group.
+You choose the date that works for your group for lunch or dinner.
 See our guide for “How to Captain a Shelter Meal,” or email Mindy Landsman at ShelterMeals@h-nt.org for more details or to volunteer.

 JFS Holiday Gift Drive